Diamond Education - Is F the best Diamond Colour?

 Been there, done that!

 The point of this post isn’t to fault these customers, but in-fact, identify why this is happening in the first place.
 My theory is simple: the words colourless and near colourless have gone uncontested for much too long.
 The 4Cs are the pillars of the loose polished diamond industry but there is a gap in these grades.
 There is a serious need for the consumer and the industry at large to emphasise the true attractiveness of a diamond, its unmatched brilliance and rarity.
-And its emotional appeal.
+And most of all its emotional appeal.

 See also: Our guide to Insights into the Diamond Industry